SAP-archive/cloud-cap-nodejs-codejam/exercises/04/readme.md

 ### 4. Restart the service

-:point_right: Terminate and then restart the service thus:
+:point_right: Restart the service thus:

 ```sh
 user@host:~/bookshop
 => cds serve all
 ```

-Now the [Books](http://localhost:4004/catalog/Books) and [Authors](http://localhost:4004/catalog/Authors) entitysets in the OData service will show data in response to query operations.
+Now the [Books](http://localhost:4004/catalog/Books) and [Authors](http://localhost:4004/catalog/Authors) entitysets in the OData service will show data in response to OData query and read operations.

 ![Books and Authors in the OData service](books-and-authors.png)